kalviumcommunity/StuddyBuddy-1/Readme.md

 ### 📌 3.
 Function Calling (Manual)

-Instead of AI's built-in "function calling" feature or LangChain, we implement **manual function routing** using simple logic based on request type.
+Instead of GeminiAI's built-in "function calling" feature or LangChain, we implement **manual function routing** using simple logic based on request type.

 #### Implementation: